-- Some transfer credits granted may not fit into a degree and this is dependent on the program chosen.
+Some transfer credits granted may not fit into a degree dependent on the program of choice.
 New students should make an appointment with the international education office.
-This is dealt with on a case-by-case basis. - Canadian University Dubai can only make recommendations and guide the student wishing to transfer.
-However students should anticipate the partner university may not approve all of their credits and may ask the student to retake a credit from a lower year or prerequisite
+This is dealt with on a case-by-case basis.

+CUD can only make recommendations and guide the student wishing to transfer - however students need to understand that the partner university may not approve all of the credits and may ask the student to retake a credit from a lower year or prerequisite.